teijatestaaja/kotlin-self-study/learn-kotlin.md

 ### Books

-- Roy, A. S. & Karanpuria, K. 2018.
-Kotlin Programming Cookbook.
-Birmingham: Packt Publishing.
+- See list of books on Kotlin at [https://kotlinlang.org/docs/books.html](https://kotlinlang.org/docs/books.html)